 20. Jesus Appears at Emmaus (from The Passion of Christ: A Gay Vision) by Douglas Blanchard

-The Emmaus story has intriguing parallels with queer experience.
-The disciples discover Jesus after they leave their spiritual community in Jerusalem, where the leaders of the Jesus movement are hiding in fear, refusing to believe in the resurrection.
-The disciples on the road are like LGBT people who turn their backs on institutional religion -- and then find God on the outside!
-In the Bible narrative the disciples return immediately to Jerusalem to tell the other disciples that they met the living Jesus.
-Likewise, many LGBT Christians feel called to return to the church to proclaim their fresh understanding of the all-inclusive Christ.
+The Emmaus story has parallels with the queer spiritual journey.
+The disciples discovered Jesus after they left their faith community in Jerusalem.
+Most of the others were hiding there in fear, refusing to believe in the resurrection.
+The disciples on the road from Jerusalem to Emmaus are like LGBT people who turn their backs on their churches of origin -- and then find God on the outside!
+In the Bible narrative Jesus disappears as soon as he is recognized.
+The disciples return immediately to Jerusalem to tell the other disciples what happened.
+Likewise, some LGBT Christians feel called to return to religious institutions to proclaim their fresh understanding of the all-inclusive Christ.

-A couple of Jesus’ friends met a stranger on the way to a village called Emmaus.
-While they were traveling together, they told the stranger about Jesus: the hopes he stirred in them, his horrific execution, and Mary's unbelievable story that he was still alive.
-Their hearts burned as the stranger reframed it for them, revealing how all things can work together for good.
-They convinced him to stay and have dinner with them in Emmaus.
+Two travelers met a stranger on the way to a village called Emmaus.
+While on the road they told the stranger about Jesus: the hopes he stirred in them, his horrific execution, and Mary’s unbelievable story that he was still alive.
+Their hearts burned as the stranger reframed it for them, putting it in a larger context.
+They convinced him to stay and join them for dinner in Emmaus.
 As the meal began, he blessed the bread and gave it to them.
-It was one of those moments when you suddenly recognize the presence of God.
-The stranger was Jesus!
+It was one of those moments when the presence of God breaks through ordinary life.
+Suddenly they saw: The stranger was Jesus!
 He had been with them all along.
-Sometimes even devout Christians are unable to see God’s image in people who are strangers to them, such as LGBT people or others who have been marginalized.
-Sometimes people are blind to their own sacred worth as incarnations of the divine.
-But at any moment, the grace of an unexpected encounter may open our eyes.
+Sometimes even devout Christians are unable to see God’s image in people who are strangers to them, such as LGBT people or others who have less social status.
+People can also be blind to their own sacred worth.
+But at any moment, the grace of an unexpected encounter can open our eyes.